TINY HOMES, BIG HOPE

 How much will it cost to live there?

-Residents will rent a fully furnished home for $400 per month, which includes utilities and trash removal.
-Internet and cable will be provided for an additional fee.
-No deposits will be required, but monthly rent payments are due in advance of occupancy.
+Residents will rent a fully furnished home for $495 per month, which includes utilities and trash removal.
+A small deposit will be required along with the first month’s rent in advance of occupancy.

 How many people can live in a tiny home?